 - Croissants - The star of this dessert.
 If these are not a staple in your household, which we strongly encourage, you can of course purchase them for this recipe.
 As mentioned earlier, this is an ideal use for stale rolls, but fresh is just as good.

 - Vanilla - It is required by law in the USA to label vanilla extract as pure, or imitation.
 We will always advise strongly to never use imitation anything in food, so stay away from that!
-A good tip to find the best quality extract and vanilla products is to look for the variety named "Madagascar bourbon".
-This is not in reference to the liquor, but the type and origin of the bean, being the world wide accepted best one.
+A good tip to find the best quality vanilla extract and vanilla products is to look for the variety named "Madagascar bourbon".
+This is not in reference to the liquor, but the type and origin of the bean, being the worldwide accepted best one.

 - Dried Cherries - These little gems of flavor are available in most grocery stores.
 I'll give fair warning, if you snack on these before completing this recipe, you might want to buy extra, they are very addictive!
 Dried cherries come in two main varieties, sweet or tart.
 Either type are perfect to use here, dealers choice of preference.

 - Eggs - This is what holds the custard, and therefore, the pudding, together.
+We used large eggs for this recipe.

 - Sugar - We adore brown sugar here at Season Two Taste, but in this case, the moisture content and color would not be appropriate.
 White and granulated is perfect.